shaloo/docs.arcana/docs/onboard-validators.md

 ### Migration to a different IP Address and Domain

 We **do not support** migrating the validator node to a different one that has a different domain and a different IP address.
 In future releases too, the new node with a different domain and IP address will not be treated as a reincarnate of the previous node but as a brand 'new' replacement node.
-Adding such a node will follow Arcana's ADKG recovery and repair protocol enhancements.
+Adding such a node will follow {{config.extra.arcana.company_name}} ADKG recovery and repair protocol enhancements.
 In that case, there is no use backing up the validator node data.
 Our protocol will re-generate and repair key shares where applicable, in case one node goes down and a different one joins in the ADKG subsystem.

 !!! caution  "Backup Data Directory of the Validator Node"